 True story: We’d signed up to feed a bunch of hungry kids and their parents—and remembered this fact about half an hour before dinner.
 Two minutes later, we’re boiling water, shredding cheddar, chopping onions.
-Several pouches of Organic Spicy Red Bean Chili go in the pot.
+Several packs of Organic Spicy Red Bean Chili go in the pot.
 In 15 minutes, dinner’s ready…and we get asked for the recipe for our “fantastic homemade chili.”

 This chili helps out more than just forgetful cooks, though.
 Its main ingredient, beans, delivers nutrients into the soil as the bean plant grows.
 Bacteria in the plant’s roots convert atmospheric nitrogen to natural nitrogen fertilizer—without the need for chemical inputs.
 All legumes perform this magic trick, and it’s why we use so many of them in our foods; they feed us and the earth at the same time.

-- 5 pouches Organic Spicy Red-Bean Chili
+- 5 packs Organic Spicy Red-Bean Chili

 - 3 tbsp. extra-virgin olive oil